ibm-bluemix-mobile-services/bms-samples-android-helloapplaunch/README.md

 This api returns the varaible corresponding to the variable code for a particular feature.

  **Note:Throws AppLaunchException if getVariableForFeature is invoked before getActions() api.**

+Edit the sample applications ```PizzaDetailsActivity.java``` to update your featurecode and variablecode

 ## Metrics